Horniman/Horniman_Hack/web/README.md

       }
     }

+The folder in which you launched the virtual machine is mounted within the vm at /vagrant so that you can point Nginx at the web codebase within the repo.

 You might need to change the root location depending on where you have git cloned the code base.`
 Then just start or restart the services: